arthur-vilela/PP5-heritage-housing-issues-ml/README.md

 ---

+### The Rationale to Map the Business Requirements to the Data Visualizations and ML Tasks

+- **Business Requirement 1: Data Visualization and Correlation Study**
+  - We will analyze the relationship between key house attributes and the final sale price.
+  - We will use correlation techniques (e.g., Pearson correlation) to identify the variables most strongly related to `SalePrice`.
+  - We will visualize the relationship between `SalePrice` and high-impact features such as `GrLivArea`, `OverallQual`, `GarageArea`, and others using scatter plots, box plots, and a correlation heatmap.
+  - We will use these insights to help the client (Lydia) better understand what features influence housing value and to support later feature selection for modeling.

+- **Business Requirement 2: Regression Modeling and Prediction Interface**
+  - We will train a supervised regression model using selected numerical and categorical house attributes to predict the final sale price of a property.
+  - The model will be integrated into the Streamlit app, allowing the client to input property characteristics and receive a predicted sale price.
+  - We will evaluate the model's performance using regression metrics (R², MAE, RMSE) and ensure the output is interpretable and practically useful.
+  - This prediction tool will help Lydia estimate the value of her inherited properties and potential future acquisitions in Ames, Iowa.

+---

 ## 4. Mapping Business Requirements to ML Tasks and Dashboard

 | Business Requirement | ML / Data Task                                               | Dashboard Feature                                 |